remko/dsadmin/README.md

 ## Not yet implemented

 - Editing (Coming soon)
-- Namespace support
+- Adding/removing properties to entities
+- Creating new entities
+- Nested entity editing
 - Sorting & filtering from the browser
-- Creating new entities
-- Adding/removing properties to entities

 Neither of these are particularly difficult, but I just haven't needed them yet.
 Create an issue in the tracker if you want one of these features urgently.